Scientific Advisory Board

 LQTS Advisor

-Dominic Abrams is Co-Director of the Center for Cardiovascular Genetics at Boston Children’s Hospital, a new program providing comprehensive clinical care and translational research across the spectrum of cardiovascular genetic disorders.
-He is also a member of the Cardiovascular Genetic Program at the Brigham and Women’s Hospital, and an Associate Professor at Harvard Medical School.
-His research is focused on inherited arrhythmia syndromes and arrhythmogenic cardiomyopathies, with an emphasis on developing novel therapies which address the underlying genetic abnormalities, and understanding mechanisms of variant penetrance.
+Dr. Dominic Abrams is the Co-Director of the Center for Cardiovascular Genetics at Boston Children’s Hospital, where he leads a program providing comprehensive clinical care and translational research for a wide range of cardiovascular genetic disorders.
+He is also a member of the Cardiovascular Genetic Program at Brigham and Women’s Hospital and serves as an Associate Professor at Harvard Medical School.

-He trained in pediatric and adult cardiology at The Royal Brompton, University College and St. Bartholomew’s Hospitals in London, and was on faculty at St. Bartholomew’s Hospital, as an adult interventional cardiologist and electrophysiologist.
-He has a research doctorate from the University of London and MBA from the Sloan School of Management at Massachusetts Institute of Technology.
+Dr. Abrams trained in both pediatric and adult cardiology at The Royal Brompton, University College, and St. Bartholomew’s Hospitals in London.
+He later served on the faculty at St. Bartholomew’s Hospital as an adult interventional cardiologist and electrophysiologist.
+He holds a research doctorate from the University of London and an MBA from the Sloan School of Management at the Massachusetts Institute of Technology (MIT).

 Michael J Ackerman, MD, PhD